Full Year, 60 points

 - BA(Hons), BAppSc(Hons), BSc(Hons), PGDipArts, PGDipSci

 - Enrolments for this paper require departmental permission.
 View more information about departmental permission.

 Supervisor: Each student will be supervised by a member of staff most relevant to the proposed area of research.

 Students initiate an independently driven research project.
 Research is undertaken with a specific sub-discipline of geography/environmental management, supervised and advised by one or more academic staff members.

 - Teaching Arrangements

-- Postgraduate seminars run by the Department of Geography, and relevant to the research process, are designed with GEOG 490 students in mind.
+Postgraduate seminars run by the School of Geography, and relevant to the research process, are designed with GEOG490 students in mind.
 Your attendance at these seminars is compulsory.

 - Text books are not required for this paper.

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Environmental

 On completion of this paper students will be able to: